 Kayaking on Resurrection Bay is one of the most incredible things to do in Seward Alaska.
 However, there is an age limit of 8 and up.

 5. Fishing Charter

-Fishing in Seward is one of the best places to fish in Alaska.
+Fishing in Seward is one of the best places to fish in Alaska and one of the top Seward Alaska tourist attractions.
 Many people come every year to go on fishing charters.
 There is riverside fishing as well as deep-sea charters.

 If you want to catch Halibut or other saltwater species of fish a deep-sea charter is best.
 It is best to catch salmon in the rivers.
 Four different species of salmon are found in the rivers of the Kenai Peninsula.

 Salmon are born in the rivers.
 They swim out to the ocean and live their lives until they want to reproduce.
 They then swim back to the same river they are born in to reproduce and die.
 The journey is hard and a lot of the fat reserves are used for energy to reach the destination.

 Why am I telling you this?
 Because Seward is so close to the ocean that the rivers will have healthy humongous Salmon that taste better than Salmon you would catch in rivers more inland.

 There are many places in Seward that offer fishing tours and supplies.

 Make sure to book early.
 These tours are extremely popular and sell out.
 I know multiple people who go every year to experience the fishing in this area and love it.
 It is a Seward Alaska activity you will want to experience.